ilazarte/arbol/README.md

 # Arbol

 Arbol is a mixed data type tree transformer using simple selectors available in Clojure and ClojureScript.
+The api will most likely change a bit.
+The selectors portion definitely as I'd like to experiment with available selection types.

 [![Clojars Project](http://clojars.org/ilazarte/arbol/latest-version.svg)](http://clojars.org/ilazarte/arbol)